Frequently Asked Questions

 - How do I apply for grants at PCC?

 To apply for grants, you must first complete the Free Application for Federal Student Aid (FAFSA).
 Once the FAFSA is processed, PCC will electronically receive your information and then contact you through your PCC LancerPoint account.
 For more information visit http://pasadenacc.financialaidtv.com/.

 - How do I apply for scholarships at PCC?

 PCC offers a wide variety of scholarships.
+A partial list of available scholarships can be viewed on the PCC Financial Aid home page, http://www.pasadena.edu/studentservices/financialAid/index.cfm.
+Additional scholarships are also listed in the PCC "Campus Crier" publication.
+Most of these scholarships are offered from off-campus sources.
 Scholarship applications are generally available from October through February.
 Students can obtain the application at the financial aid office or download a PDF version at www.paccd.cc.ca.us.
-Additional scholarships are also listed in the PCC "Campus Crier" publication.
-Most of these scholarships are offered from off-campus sources.
+For more information please visit http://pasadenacc.financialaidtv.com/.

 - What types of financial assistance programs are available to International Students?

 - Unfortunately, PCC does not offer financial aid to foreign students.
 Students with a F1 or F2 student visa or only a J1 or J2 exchange visitor visa or a G series visa are not eligible for financial aid at PCC.

 - Is there a deadline to apply for financial aid and what is the selection criteria?